robi-y/BankAccountKata/Readme.md

 ﻿Bank account kata
 =================

-Think of your personal bank account experience
+Think of your personal bank account experience.
-When in doubt, go for the simplest solution
+When in doubt, go for the simplest solution.
+Try outside in test driven development.

 Requirements
 ------------